10-5-pursuit/lab-github/questions.md

 2. **What is a 'pull request' in the context of GitHub, and how is it commonly used?**

    \`\`\`
+   Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub it commonly used for following up.
    \`\`\`

 3. **Can you explain the difference between 'git' and 'GitHub'?**